google/zetasql/docs/conversion_functions.md

     </tr>
     <tr>
       <td>
-        The string cannot contain more than one sign.
+        The string can't contain more than one sign.
       </td>
       <td>" 0.5 +"</td>
       <td>0.5</td>